Home About Words Archive Photography Links Surf and Weather

 Escondido’s been depressed for so long that maybe I’m becoming used to the closures as the new status quo, but seeing how far Palm Springs has fallen since my last visit 4-5 years ago was shocking to say the least.
 Almost as shocking as California’s new official unemployment rate of 12.6%.
 Hopefully California won’t be a trendsetter for the rest of you in these areas, but be warned.

 Chuck posted this on Sunday, April 18, 2010 at 4:47 pm.
-No comments yet.
-Be the first.
+Comments Off on Desert Living, Two Days At A Time

 Forced To Shop